 We find and develop our identity in the stories we hear while growing up--whether they be about our family or our faith, about country or community.
 Increasingly, film is the medium of choice through which these stories are expressed, and in the nonfiction realm it inherently carries the capacity to examine our past while also exploring the pressing topics and ideas that define the present.
-The Documentary Film program at Andrews University was designed for the student who embraces the role of the nonfiction storyteller and visual communicator, for the student compelled to inform and engage audiences with deeply affecting narratives on important issues.
+The Documentary Film program at Andrews University was designed for the student who embraces the role of the nonfiction storyteller and visual artist.

-Film exists only through the advent of technology, so initial courses in the program will introduce students to the cameras, lights, computers and software that will enable them to explore their craft.
+Film exists only through the advent and practice of technology, so initial courses in the program will introduce students to the cameras, lights, and software that will enable them to explore their craft.
 Simultaneously, students will be taking a selection of BFA core courses which provide a broad base of art experiences in drawing, design, web development, digital media, photography and art history.
-With this foundation, the curriculum moves to immerse students in the art of directing, producing, writing, cinematography and editing.
-Included are courses in film history and film theory, as well as a periodic rotation through special topics such as international film production, social documentary, ethnographic film, non-profit video, environmental film production, and personal narrative films.
+With this foundation, the curriculum moves to immerse students in the art of writing, cinematography, editing, directing, and producing.
+Included are courses in film history and film theory, as well as a periodic rotation through special topics such as international film production, social documentary, ethnographic film, non-profit video, environmental filmmaking, and personal narrative films.

-Whether learning how to light beautiful scenes with the latest film cameras, or editing sequences together that move audiences to tears, students will develop both a competence in the tools of the trade as well as the thoughtfulness to approach filmmaking with creativity and integrity.
+Whether learning how to light beautiful scenes with the latest film cameras, or editing sequences together that moves audiences, students will develop both a competence in the tools of the trade as well as the thoughtfulness to approach filmmaking with creativity and integrity.
 At the completion of their BFA in Documentary Film, majors will have finished several projects, including a thesis film that they will be able to share with audiences, and market themselves professionally.

 FILM350 - Cinematography

 View Film (Vimeo)